 After construction, the Centre Market as it was then known, became a center of Charleston society.
 Charleston’s slaves, freed blacks, and poor and middle-class whites all bought their groceries there.
 In a climate as hot and humid as Charleston with no refrigeration, daily grocery shopping was the norm.

 The site also became a hot spot for Charleston Eagles, or the buzzards that ate the meat and food scraps discarded.
 Their job was so important to helping keep Charleston clean that they were protected by law.
 One thing never sold at this particular market was slaves.
-The only confirmed building used to sell slaves that still stands is Ryan’s Mart, part of a larger structure on Queen Street.
+The only confirmed building used to sell slaves that still stands is Ryan’s Mart.
+Ryan’s Mart is also called the Slave Mart Museum, and was part of a larger structure on Chalmers Street.

 20th Century Neglect of the City Market